The construction industry scheme

 There are special tax rules affecting the construction industry, which are designed to ensure that tax is paid by workers who are self employed.
 Employees must be paid under PAYE, and are not within the construction industry scheme.
 The construction industry scheme places obligations on contractors - those who engage labour for construction work - and failure to operate the scheme correctly carries very significant financial penalties.

 Tax must be deducted at source from a payment under a construction contract, which is a contract between a contractor and a subcontractor for construction services unless the subcontractor has registered with HMRC for being paid gross.
 The definition of construction services for this purpose is very wide and includes not only obvious building work but also, for example, the cleaning of newly constructed premises before the occupiers move in, and landscaping associated with building projects.
-There is detailed guidance in the HMRC booklet CIS 340 (Construction Industry Scheme) to help you decide whether you are carrying on construction operations or not.
+There is detailed guidance from HMRC to help you decide whether you are carrying on construction operations or not.

 For the purposes of the construction industry tax scheme, the contractor is the person who makes payments to subcontractors for construction work.
 Contractors are required to register under the scheme and to operate the scheme on any payments made.
 Contractors are required to make monthly returns of payments made under the scheme.
 It is important to note that it is possible to be both a contractor and a subcontractor, where 'engaged' within a 'chain' of businesses on a construction project.
 In this case it is necessary to make deductions from payments made even if deductions may be suffered on payments received.
 The arrangements for offsetting these tax deductions against each other depends on whether the business is a limited company or not.

 Subcontractors are engaged to provide labour on a construction project.
 It is not possible to be a subcontractor in a 'materials only' supply.
 In this case it is necessary to register under the scheme and, subject to meeting certain criteria, the business may qualify to be paid without deductions.